mgsisk/providence/CONTRIBUTING.md

 ### Merge

-When you're ready, [create a pull request][] against the `master` branch with [a good commit message][].
+When you're ready, [create a pull request][] against the `main` branch with [a good commit message][].
 The [pull request template][] will help you provide the information required to review your request.
 Fill out each section of the template as best you can; the more information you can provide, the better the chance of having your changes merged.

-Always use rebase to bring the latest changes from `master` to your branch before submitting your request.
+Always use rebase to bring the latest changes from `main` to your branch before submitting your request.
 Squash commits into logical units of work; when in doubt, squash to a single commit.